odea-project/qAlgorithms/README.md

 qAlgorithms is a command line utility which reads mzML files and outputs them as csv.
 You can select individual files or an entire directory to search for mzML files recursively.
 All output is written into one directory, which you also must specify.
-Below are some commands you will likely use:
+Below are some commands you will likely use (replace example paths with your system paths):

 `./qAlgorithms.exe -h` - Display the help menu, listing all availvable options. (currently, executing qAlgorithms without any options also opens the help menu).